 First things, first, creating an account

 Your username will be the way fellow academics will communicate with you so choose it wisely.
 I was unimaginative and used my name.
-You can use your username to reflect who you are or interested in.
+You can use your username to reflect who you are or what you’re interested in.
 You can choose to set your account to private but you will struggle to make an impact and gain followers without making your account public.
+(There is a new feature called Twitter Circle where you can add up to 150 people who can only see posts you’ve selected to only share with your main followers/followees.)
 Write a bio so people in your field can recognise you as kin.
 I don’t think it matters whether you write it in sentence structure or by using keywords, as long as it’s clear what you have to offer to a potential follower.
 Using certain keywords, however, makes you searchable so other people can more easily find you.
 I think it’s preferable to use your own picture (as opposed to artwork), so you can be recognised at conferences and bring your online networking into the real world.
 I like to use a background picture that best reflects my current research.
 Link up to your academic profile or personal website and you’re good to go.
-Any basic question about Twitter can be found on their help page.
+Any basic questions about Twitter can be found on their help page.